Nexus Dynamics

 The Logo

-The Nexus logo is a hexagonal lattice—six interlocking hexagons forming a larger hexagonal shape.
-It suggests network connectivity, crystalline perfection, organic growth, and hidden depth.
+Six interlocking hexagons forming a larger hexagonal shape.
+It suggests network connectivity, crystalline perfection, organic growth, and hidden depth โ the fractal implication of infinite subdivision beneath a clean surface.

 The logo pulses subtly in corporate materials, suggesting it's alive.
 It is.